namigabbasov/Medical-Diagnosis/README.md

 ## Results and Insights
 - Deep learning models showed good performance in classifying medical images.
 - Combining image-based models with tabular data provided improved diagnostics in some projects.
-- Addressing class imbalance and using interpretability techniques proved crucial for real-world applicability.
+- Addressing class imbalance and using interpretability techniques proved useful for applicability.

 ## Acknowledgments
 This repository uses publicly available datasets and pre-trained models to advance medical diagnosis research.
 Special thanks to the creators of these datasets and frameworks like TensorFlow, PyTorch, and Hugging Face for their contributions to open-source AI development.